 - LOCATION: SJØLUND, KOLDING, DK

-- CLIENT: KOLDING MUNICIPALITY, SKAMLINGSBANKESELSKABET, FONDEN FOR OPRETHOLDELSE AF KLOKKESTABLEN
+- CLIENT: KOLDING MUNICIPALITY, SKAMLINGSBANKESELSKABET, FONDEN TIL OPRETHOLDELSE AF KLOKKESTABLEN

 - SIZE: 500 m² NEW BUILDING

 - ARCHITECT: CEBRA

 - EXHIBITION DESIGNER: YOKE